 rdbk.RIP (Readback-In-Progress) - A High on this output indicates that a Readback is being performed.
 RIP goes active one Readback clock cycle after a valid Readback trigger has occurred.
-It goes Low with the last data bit shifted out of the LCA device.
-In the case of a Readback abort, RIP remains active until the Readback sequence is terminated correctly.
+It goes Low with the last data rdbk.DATA - The Readback data is available on the DATA output of the Readback primitive.
+Each rising edge on rdclk.I shifts one data bit from the LCA-internal holding register to the DATA output.
+The data bitstream is explained below.
+There is an option to disable the user data bits in the Readback bitstream.

-Figure 3.
-The Readback Primitive
+Figure 2.
+Readback State Diagram